cristianscheid/users-crud/README.md

 Ensure your development environment is properly set up.
 You will need PHP, Composer, Node.js, npm, and a database system of your choice.
 Refer to the Versions section for the specific versions used in this project and aim to use the same or newer versions.

+The `env.example` file is configured for SQLite for simplicity, but you can adjust the settings in your .env file to use your preferred database.

 - **Clone the Project:** Download the project or clone it using Git: `git clone <repository-url>`
 - **Set Up the Backend:**
     - Navigate to the project's root directory: `cd path/to/project`